Costalegre, Pacific Coast, Mexico

 Islas Marietas Eco Discovery

-Made famous by Jacques Cousteau, the wildlife rich seas and volcanic landscapes of the Marietas Islands provide an exhilarating playground for explorers; enjoy fantastic snorkeling, kayak through rocky caverns and look out for whales, dolphins and rays.
+Made famous by Jacques Cousteau, the wildlife rich seas and volcanic landscapes of the Marietas Islands provide an exhilarating playground for explorers; enjoy fantastic snorkelling, kayak through rocky caverns and look out for whales, dolphins and rays.

 Las Caletas sunset dinner & dance performance